GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ### Add Spinnaker account for GCE

-This script grants the Spinnaker deployment's Google Service Account the required IAM GCE permissions in the managed project.
+This script grants the Spinnaker deployment's Google Service Account the required IAM GCE permissions in the GCP project within which you wish to manage GCE resources.

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/add_gce_account.sh